pratikmakune3/prompt-engineering/README.md

-# Prompt Engineering - Control the LLM beast
+# Controlling the LLM beast using Prompt Engineering

 A small, practical collection of Python scripts demonstrating core prompt engineering techniques using LangChain and Groq LLMs.
 The examples cover few-shot prompting, multi-task prompts, in-context learning, and self-consistency.